tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ##### How big a challenge is this?

-Compatibility is the top priority for web developers and browser vendors alike.
+Compatibility is the top priority for Web developers and browser vendors alike.
 With feature testing and progressive enhancement, impressive apps which behave well on all browsers can be built.
 For an example of this approach, check out the article